Skip Navigation

 John Lewis has been producing big-budget adverts for many years, but the ‘Long Wait’ campaign in 2011 was the first to really strike a chord with the nation.
 Directed by Dougal Wilson, it depicts a small boy, desperately waiting like so many others for Christmas day to arrive.
 The view makes the assumption that he is waiting for his own gifts, however, when Christmas morning arrives it turns out that in fact, he was eagerly awaiting the 25th so that he could give a gift of his own to his parents.
 Paired with a cover version of the Smiths’ ‘Please, Please, Please, Let Me Get What I Want,’ the ad caused widespread discussion and clouded many an eye with a tear or two.

 Since then, the campaigns have continued to grow.
-From a trampolining boxer dog to a man on the moon, the John Lewis Christmas adverts have pulled at heartstrings and become a Christmas tradition in their own right.
+From a trampolining boxer dog to a stranded alien, the John Lewis Christmas adverts have pulled at heartstrings and become a Christmas tradition for many.

 Films in their own right